chikuzen/GenericFilters/readme.rst

 Tweak - VapourSynth plugin
 ==========================

-This plugin modifies all pixel values various algorithm.
+This plugin modifies all pixel values with various algorithms.

-Currentry, Tweak has eleven functions as follows.
+All functions support 8/9/10/16bit planar formats.

-All functions are supported 8/9/10/16bit planar formats.
+Currently, Tweak has eleven functions as follows.

 Minimum:
 --------